-The performance testing agent will select sample points for each performance test ahead of arriving on site.
-Upon arriving on site, the performance testing agent will perform a walkthrough of the areas subject to performance testing and familiarize themselves with the building floor plan.
-In order to ensure access to all sampling areas, the performance testing agent should be guided by an individual from the building management team who is familiar with the space.
-After this walkthrough, the performance testing agent may make adjustments to the selected sampling locations after observing actual site conditions to comply with testing protocol.
-For example, the performance testing agent may move a sampling point from an area of low occupancy to an area of typical occupancy.
+The WELL Performance Testing Agent will select sample points for each performance test ahead of arriving on site.
+Upon arriving on site, the WELL Performance Testing Agent will perform a walkthrough of the areas subject to performance testing and familiarize themselves with the building floor plan.
+In order to ensure access to all sampling areas, the WELL Performance Testing Agent should be guided by an individual from the building management team who is familiar with the space.
+After this walkthrough, the WELL Performance Testing Agent may make adjustments to the selected sampling locations after observing actual site conditions to comply with testing protocol.
+For example, the WELL WELL Performance Verification Guidebook, 2019 Q1